It Won't Be Soon Before Long: Track listing

-Korean/Australian Limited Deluxe Edition
+Korean/Australian limited deluxe edition

+Reissue

-ReissueIt Won't Be Soon Before Long was reissued in expanded form on June 29, 2008, in Australia and July 8, 2008, for the rest of the world via A&M/Octone.
+It Won't Be Soon Before Long was reissued in expanded form on June 29, 2008, in Australia and July 8, 2008, for the rest of the world via A&M/Octone.
 The package included a bonus DVD with four music videos and a full concert recorded on June 13, 2007, in Montreal, Quebec, Canada.
 The reissue contained the original 12 tracks plus five B-sides: "Infatuation", "Miss You Love You", "Until You're Over Me", "Story" and "Losing My Mind".
 Also added onto the track list is "If I Never See Your Face Again", Maroon 5's then-newest single featuring Rihanna.
 The Australian and UK versions included one more track, a remix of "Wake Up Call" by Mark Ronson featuring Mary J. Blige.

 In Australia, the CD was only available as the "Special Edition", and the DVD was not included as the Limited Edition featured a DVD.
 The UK version also does not include the DVD.